Dorset based award winning landscape photographer

 Limited edition fine art prints, Calendars, Canvas & private or commercial licensing.

-I'm a Dorset based landscape photographer and I have always had a keen interest in landscape photography since I first picked up a camera in my early teens.
+I'm a Dorset based landscape photographer and I have always had a keen interest in photography since I first picked up a camera in my early teens.
 I started taking it seriously in 2010 and have been hooked ever since.
-I have a great passion for Dorset's coastline and the surrounding area and I love the beauty of the landscapes of Britain.
+I have a great passion for Dorset's coastline and the surrounding area and I love taking seascapes and the beauty of the landscapes of Britain.
 Chasing light has become an all consuming and life changing experience for me and I can't see myself ever stopping.

 I hope you enjoy my work and try and visit a few of these places yourself.